-Furthermore, the group keeps sufficient liquid assets within the sector to balance the mentioned market funding of Landesbanks and enjoys a strong covered bond franchise.
-Liquid assets include €51 billion in cash, €265 billion due from banks and a €355 billion securities portfolio.
-The assigned a2 Liquid Resources score takes into account asset encumbrance (for instance via intra-group exposures) and the quality of liquid assets available.
+S-Finanzgruppe's maintains sufficient liquid assets within the sector to balance the market funding dependence of Landesbanks and enjoys a strong covered bond franchise.
+At end-2017, liquid assets were \in 688 billion and included \in 86 billion in cash, \notin 271 billion due from banks and a \notin 331 billion securities portfolio (2016: combined \notin 671 billion).